FerretDB/FerretDB/website/blog/2023-02-28-ferretdb-release-0-9-2.md

 date: 2023-02-28
 ---

-We are delighted to announce the release of FerretDB version 0.9.2, which includes Tigris authentation, support for `$listIndexes`, `$addtoSet`, and more.
+We are delighted to announce the release of FerretDB version 0.9.2, which includes Tigris authentication, support for `$listIndexes`, `$addtoSet`, and more.

 ![FerretDB v0.9.1 - Minor Release](/img/blog/ferretdb_v0.9.2.jpg)